u5800697/EMSC-4033-project/ProjectPlan.md

 ## Background and Innovation

 existing packages already exist. https://storymaps.arcgis.com/stories/b7c3dd632a174d239bf72fa20226ca96 has 100 years of bushfire data, I will be using the same resources that they used.
 Next BOM houses annual precipitation and drought data, this will thus be used as a comparison to my existing data.
+It is hard to find data that compares the two.
+I will address this in my python scripts.
+Additionally, the 100 years of data plan shows decadal variations, but if someone wanted an at a glance view of a single year, they would not be able to find it.

 ## Resources & Timeline